 The most compelling part of this golf driver is the PGX offset anti slice technology.
 This design of this club squares the ball at impact.
 Thus making your ball fly straight.
 Though by adding this technology to their drivers they have lost some of the distance on their drives.

 If contact is made with your driver and the face is square your ball will fly straight and you will not have any issues with hooks or slices.
+This is because a square club face is not going to generate any side spin on the ball.

 The price point of this club is also quite low as it usually sits around $70.
 You can check the current price here.
+If you’ve shopped for a golf driver before you’ll know this is an incredibly low price.

 Next on our list of best drivers for a slice is the Cobra King F8.
 This incredible driver is a very high-quality club and comes with a ton of interesting features.